Evaluating Vision Foundation Models for Pixel and Object Classification in Microscopy: Discussion

 \section{Discussion}

-We present a comprehensive evaluation of VFMs for pixel and object classification in microscopy.
-We evaluate two different learning strategies, using a random forest and attentive probing (DeAP and ObAP), as well as several VFMs.
-Our results show that domain-specific models ($\mu$SAM, PathoSAM) perform best in combination with the random forest, whereas SAM2 performs best with attentive probing, which overall performs better than the random forest, beating the supervised DL baselines in many cases.
-In contrast, DINOv3 performs poorly.
-The foundation model-based approaches perform significantly better than classical ML, while still enabling interactivity in the case of random forest.
+We presented a comprehensive evaluation of vision foundation models (VFMs) for pixel and object classification in microscopy, comparing two learning strategies --- a random forest on VFM features and attentive probing (DeAP and ObAP) --- against classical ML and fully supervised deep learning baselines across five diverse datasets.

+Our central finding is that VFM features substantially outperform hand-crafted features in both tasks, and that attentive probing further improves over the random forest, matching or surpassing the supervised U-Net and ResNet baselines on several datasets.
+The two strategies favor different backbones: with the random forest, domain-specific models perform best where the domain matches (KRONOS on CRC and HBM, $\mu$SAM on LIVECell, PathoSAM on PanNuke), whereas with attentive probing the general-purpose DINOv3 is most often the strongest backbone, with SAM2 competitive on PanNuke.
+Notably, DeAP and ObAP are also highly label-efficient: on several datasets a probe trained on as few as 100 annotations reaches the quality the random forest attains with orders of magnitude more labels.
+However, training times for DeAP and ObAP are too long to afford interactive use.

-Our work informs the integration of VFMs into pixel and object classification within user-friendly tools, such as ilastik, $\mu$SAM, or CellPose (the latter two offer tools and models): SAM-based models clearly improve over classical features and are preferable over DINO; domain-specific models have an edge when used with a random forest.
+These results translate directly into practical guidance for integrating VFMs into interactive tools such as ilastik, $\mu$SAM, or CellPose.
+SAM-based and DINO-based features both clearly improve over classical features, and domain-specific models are the preferred choice when combined with a random forest.
 Full interactivity is only possible with a random forest, attentive probing yields higher quality if longer training and higher computational demand can be afforded, potentially enabling hybrid solutions (interactive training with random forest followed by training attentive probing).
-Furthermore, our work provides a benchmark for future microscopy VFMs.

-Looking ahead, the efficiency of DeAP and ObAP in low-resource settings, such as training on a CPU, deserves further investigation.
-Deploying it in such a manner would directly enable high-quality, interactive pixel and object classification.
-More efficient training should be possible due to the small size of the adapters.
-Furthermore, our methodology could be combined with other domain-specific VFMs.
-For example, KRONOS \cite{shaban2025foundation} for spatial proteomics that could be applied to CRC, HBM, or similar data.
-This model handles arbitrary fluorescent channels, which would avoid the channel reduction we had to apply, that contributed to the low quality of results for CRC and HBM.
-Similarly, advanced VFMs for histopathology, e.g. Uni V2 \cite{chen2024towards}, could improve results in that domain.
+Looking ahead, the efficiency of DeAP and ObAP in low-resource settings deserves further study, as the small size of the adapters should permit efficient training, potentially even on CPU, which would enable high-quality interactive pixel and object classification.
+Our methodology could also be combined with further domain-specific VFMs, for example advanced histopathology models such as UNI\,v2~\cite{chen2024towards} for H\&E data, to improve results within specific domains.